-Žak Ozmo is a music director, conductor, lutenist, and a scholar in historical performance based in London, England and Memphis, TN.
+Žak Ozmo is a music director, conductor, lutenist, and a scholar in historical performance based in London, England.
 He is the founder-director of the British period-instrument ensemble L'Avventura London.

 Born in Bosnia and Herzegovina, former Yugoslavia, Žak first started his musical training at the age of seven on the classical guitar and had his first nationally broadcasted solo performance at the age of fourteen.
 In his late teens he moved from his war-torn native country to Canada where, along with completing an architectural diploma, his musical interests quickly turned to the lute family of instruments, performance practice, and related history and philosophy.
 Music was already a life-long passion, but now it became a solace, a joyful source of light in the midst of turmoil.